FierceEagle/fierceeagle.github.io/index.md

 First off, we can see that the fist and most definit split is based on the protein consumption, we can see that the majority of areas with a Christian majority have a higher protein consumption than the areas dominated by the other groups.
 In addition to this for the second layer splits, we can see that fat and nutrient consumption are the most decisive attributes.
 The former especially divides between the majority christian and majority muslim areas.
 And further down allows again for the divsion between Hindu and Muslim areas.

+Another interesting tree, was the one based on product consumption used to predict area income.
+Analysing the tree we can already discover some divind lines between,

 {% include_relative images/Income_Product_dt.svg %}

+---

 <a id='AssociationRules'></a>